49: The [Inner] Apartments

 and how to handle gossip and rumor, and to patch up quarrels (I).
 The next

 section furnishes more rules on social behavior and etiquette (II).
-Finally we
+Finally

-receive recommendations on budding foreign policy and international law, which
+receive recommendations on budding foreign policy and international law,

 at this stage were quite embryonic.
 Nevertheless these details are important.